skrewde/skrewde/README.md

 ### Other stuff:
 - i’m currently working on a handful of python projects.
-- i’m currently taking Harvard's CS50, backend specialisation comes after.
+- i’m taking Harvard's CS50, backend specialisation comes after.
 - i’m looking to collaborate on interesting ideas or open-source projects.
 - how to reach me: @skrewde on most platforms.
 - pronouns: they/them (preferred)